A lower bound on the two-arms exponent for critical percolation on the lattice

-We consider the site percolation model on $\Z^d$.
+We consider the site percolation model on ${\mathbb Z}^d$.
 Each site is declared open with probability~$p$ and closed with probability~$1-p$, and the sites are independent.
 Little is rigorously known on the percolation model at the critical point~$p_c$ in three dimensions.
-There exists one remarkable result, a rigorous lower bound on the two--arms exponent, which says that, for any $d\geq 2$,
+Barsky, Grimmett and Newman have proved that there is no percolation at the critical point in a half-space.
+Grimmett and Marstrand have proved that the critical points in a half-space and in the full space coincide.
+A~full account of these results and their proofs can be found in Grimmett's book~\cite{GR}.
+Kesten's book presents also some estimates valid at the critical point (see Chapter~5 of \cite{KE}).
+There exists one remarkable result, a rigorous lower bound on the two-arms exponent, which says that, for any $d\geq2$,

-The event "$\ta(0,n)$" is the event that two neighbours of $0$ are connected to the boundary of the box $\Lambda(n)=[-n,n]^d$ by two disjoint open clusters.

-Although some percolationists are aware of this estimate (for instance, it is explicitly used by Zhang in \cite{ZH}), it does not seem to be fully written in the literature.
+The event ``$\ta(0,n)$'' is the event that two neighbors of $0$ are connected to the boundary of the box $\Lambda(n)=[-n,n]^d$ by two disjoint open clusters.
+Although some percolationists are aware of this estimate (e.g., it is explicitly used by Zhang in \cite{ZH}), it does not seem to be fully written in the literature.
 This estimate can be obtained as a byproduct of the proof of the uniqueness of the infinite cluster of Aizenman, Kesten and Newman \cite{AKN}.
 This deep proof was originally written for a quite general percolation model.
 A simplified and illuminating version has been worked out by Gandolfi, Grimmett and Russo \cite{GGR}.
-The two--arms estimate is obtained by taking $\varepsilon=\kappa\ln n/\sqrt{n}$ in the proof of \cite{GGR}.
-Nowadays the uniqueness of the infinite cluster in percolation is proved with the help of the more robust Burton--Keane argument: see for instance \cite{GR} or \cite{HJ}.
+The two-arms estimate is obtained by taking $\varepsilon=\kappa\ln n/\sqrt{n}$ in the proof of \cite{GGR}.
+Nowadays the uniqueness of the infinite cluster in percolation is proved with the help of the more robust Burton--Keane argument; see, for instance, \cite{GR} or \cite{HJ}.
 Yet the Burton--Keane argument relies on translation invariance, and it does not yield any quantitative estimate, contrary to the argument of Aizenman, Kesten and Newman.
-The first main result of this paper is a slightly improved lower bound on the two--arms exponent. \begin{theorem} Let $d\geq 2$ and let $p_c$ be the critical probability of the site percolation model in $d$ dimensions.
+The first main result of this paper is a slightly improved lower bound on the two-arms exponent.

+\begin{theorem} Let $d\geq2$ and let $p_c$ be the critical probability of the site percolation model in $d$ dimensions.
 We have

 \end{theorem}